Python SDK

 - If the prompt does not exist (

-), the SDK raises an exception and does not retry the request. - If a text prompt is not a string:
+404), the SDK raises an exception and does not retry the request. - If a text prompt is not a string:

-. - If a chat prompt is not a list:
+"Text prompts must have a string prompt". - If a chat prompt is not a list:

-"Chat prompts must have a list of messages"
+"Chat prompts must have a list of messages". - If a message is missing

-. - If a variable is missing during formatting:
+roleorcontent:"Each message must have 'role' and 'content' fields". - If a variable is missing during formatting:

-"Variable '{name}' not found"
+"Variable '{name}' not found".

 Additional Notes